The New Official Plan

 15-minute neighbourhoods

 15-minute neighbourhoods are compact, well-connected places with a clustering of a diverse mix of land-uses; this includes a range of housing types, shops, services, local access to food, schools and day care facilities, employment, greenspaces, parks and pathways.
-They are complete communities that support active transportation and transit, reduce car dependency, and enable people to live car-light or car free.
+They are complete communities that support active transportation and transit, reduce car dependency, and enable people to live car-light or car free, if they so choose.

 The 15-minute neighbourhood study is the first step at understanding the components of a 15-minute neighbourhood as they evolve across Ottawa’s urban, suburban, and rural transects.
 This study of 15-minute neighbourhoods is composed primarily of two different mapping exercises.
 One looking at access to available services and amenities; and the other focusing on the safety and enjoyability of the pedestrian environment with respect to walking to these services and amenities.